apex-dev-tools/metadata-gulp/README.md

 This will return string | null on success or undefined if the Organization table can not be queried.

 ### Building

     npm run build

 ### History

+    1.1.0 - Fix handling for org aliases
     1.0.0 - Initial version

 ### License

 All the source code included uses a 3-clause BSD license, see LICENSE for details.